-PAMS 6176 Applied Research II
+PAMS 6176 - Applied Research II (1)

 Applied Research II is a continuation of the Applied Research I course.
 It is an extended course comprised of on-campus seminars that occur throughout the clinical components of the program's curriculum.
 This course continues to provide students the opportunity to conduct research.
 Students will search, interpret, and evaluate medical literature to develop a research project individualized to patient care.
 Instruction for this course will guide students to develop a research question, determine a research study design, and collect data.
 Students will utilize statistical methods to appraise the data obtained and determine best application of their results for the improvement of patient care.
-ARC-PA Standards, 4th Ed.: B2.10

-PAMS 6195 Graduation Preparation
+PAMS 6195 - Graduation Preparation (1)

 This is a preparatory course prior to graduation.
 During this course, students are exposed to multiple resources for preparation of graduation and post-graduation employment.
-This course will review instruction about Physician Assistant licensure, credentialing, and laws/regulations regarding professional practice.
+This course will review instruction about physician assistant licensure, credentialing, and laws/regulations regarding professional practice.
 This course will also consist of a summative evaluation requirement for each student prior to graduation.
 The summative evaluation correlates with the didactic and clinical components of the program's curriculum and will measure each student's knowledge, interpersonal skills, patient care skills, and professionalism required to enter clinical practice.
-ARC-PA Standards, 4th Ed.: B2.14, C3.04

-PAMS 6201 Basic Fundamentals of Medical Science
+PAMS 6201 - Basic Fundamentals of Medical Science (2)

 The Basic Fundamentals of Medical Science course is designed to provide the first-year physician assistant student with a baseline level of established and evolving biomedical science knowledge in which to build upon during the study of health and human diseases.
 This course includes instruction in the following areas of applied medical sciences and their application in clinical practice: biochemistry, immunology, microbiology, infectious diseases, genetics, and molecular mechanisms of health and disease.
-ARC-PA Standards, 4th Ed.: B1.02, B2.02e

-PAMS 6210 Pharmacotherapeutics I
+PAMS 6210 - Pharmacotherapeutics I (2)

 This course is a study of the applied medical sciences of pharmacology and pharmacotherapeutics and their application in clinical practice.
 Students will be taught the appropriate selection and rational use of drugs for the prevention and treatment of diseases.
-This course will include instruction in the acute and longitudinal management of infectious, dermatologic, hematologic, cardiac, and pulmonary diseases to include the emergent, acute, chronic, rehabilitative, palliative, and end-of-life patient care situations.
-Students will be instructed in problem solving and medical decision-making skills while developing patient centered pharmacologic management plans for prenatal, infant, children, adolescent, adult, and elderly populations.
+This course will include instruction in the acute and longitudinal management of infectious, dermatologic, hematologic, cardiac, pulmonary, and genitourinary diseases to include the preventive, acute, and chronic patient care situations.
+Students will be instructed in problem solving and medical decision-making skills while developing patient centered pharmacologic management plans for adult populations, with consideration for socioeconomic differences.
 Students will be instructed on the delivery of patient education and the counseling of patients about medication adherence.
-This course follows along with the Clinical Disease and Prevention Course PAMS 6530.
-ARC-PA Standards, 4th Ed.: B1.07, B2.02d, B2.03, B2.05, B2.06, B2.09

-PAMS 6211 Pharmacotherapeutics II
+PAMS 6211 - Pharmacotherapeutics II (2)

 This course is a continuation of Pharmacotherapeutics I as the curriculum progresses through the body/organ systems.
 This course is a study of the applied medical sciences of pharmacology and pharmacotherapeutics and their application in clinical practice.
 Students will be taught the appropriate selection and rational use of drugs for the prevention and treatment of diseases.
-This course will include instruction in the acute and longitudinal management of gastroenterology, genitourinary, nephrology, rheumatology, orthopedics, and neurology diseases to include the emergent, acute, chronic, rehabilitative, palliative, and end-of-life patient care situations.
-Students will be instructed in problem solving and medical decision-making skills while developing patient centered pharmacologic management plans for prenatal, infant, children, adolescent, adult, and elderly populations.
+This course will include instruction in the acute and longitudinal management of gastroenterology, nephrology, rheumatology, musculoskeletal, and ophthalmology diseases to include the preventive, acute, and chronic patient care situations.
+Students will be instructed in problem solving and medical decision-making skills while developing patient centered pharmacologic management plans for adult populations, while considering socioeconomic differences.
 Students will be instructed on the delivery of patient education and the counseling of patients about medication adherence.
-This course follows along with the Clinical Disease and Prevention Course PAMS 6630.